These are the world's most expensive cities in 2021 - KRDO

 The index is benchmarked against prices in New York City, hence cities with currencies that are stronger against the US dollar are likely to appear higher in the rankings.

-Zurich and Hong Kong are at Nos.
-4 and 5 respectively, having held the top spot last year alongside Paris.
-New York, Geneva, Copenhagen, Los Angeles and Osaka round up the rest of the top ten.
+Zurich and Hong Kong are at Nos. four and five respectively, having held the top spot last year alongside Paris.
+New York, Geneva, Copenhagen, Los Angeles and Osaka round up the rest of the top 10.

 The upper rankings rankings continues to be dominated by European and developed Asian cities.
 The lowest-ranking cities are mainly in the Middle East, Africa and less wealthy parts of Asia.